Amazon Retail Arbitrage vs Private Label (Which One is Better?)

 Pros of Amazon Private Label

-• Even though retail arbitrage and private label have the same payment cycle, a private label merchant can make an advance or get a loan against the pending payment.
+You can enjoy advance payments.
+Even though retail arbitrage and private label have the same payment cycle on Amazon, a private label merchant can make an advance or get a loan against the pending payment.
 There are sites like Clearco and AccrueMe that provide this service.
 These sites require a business entity and a minimum sales volume, so most retail arbitrage sellers won't qualify.

 Cons of Amazon Private Label

-Amazon private label FBA is profitable when done with the right product research and business execution.
+Amazon private label is profitable when done with the right product research and business execution.
 I made as much as 32.88% profit margin on my first Amazon private label product.
 That said, there are so many risks that can wipe out your profit.
-Some even feel private label is dead.
+While some believe private label is dead, the global private label market is projected to grow at a CAGR of 5.3% from 2021 to 2028.

 1. Select the right product.
 This is a very important step.
 You need to do intensive product research.
-Study the different categories, use various research tools like Jungle Scout, and look for a product that is selling well and improve on it.
+Study the different categories.
+Use various research tools like to look for a best-selling product and improve on it.

-2. Crunch the numbers and figure out if it makes sense to push through with that product.
+2. Crunch the numbers and see if it makes sense to push through with that product.
 You need to figure out your cash-flow, break-even price, ROI, inventory turnover, etc…

 3. Set up your company.

-4. Find a reputable supplier that you can trust.
+4. Find a reputable supplier that you can deliver as they promise.

 5. Develop the product with the supplier.
-This is going to take time - could be as much as 90 days.
+This is going to take time and could require as much as 90 days.

 6. Create the product listing